mr-pennyworth/alfred-extra-pane/README.md

        - `placement`: `top` or `bottom`
        - `height`: height of the pane
  - `customUserAgent` (optional): User-Agent string for HTTP(S) URLs
+ - `customCSSFilename` (optional): Name of the CSS file to be loaded in the pane.
+The file should be in the same directory as the JSON config file.

 Here's an example with four panes configured:
 ```json